ytmytm/c128-mmu-256k-exp/README.md

 <img src="media/c128dcr/4.banks-01-installed.jpg" alt="J1 and J2 connected" width=640>

 At this stage, with both MMUs and GAL installed the computer should work normally.
-There should be one difference - in machine monitor commands `M 24000 24080` or `M 34000 34080` should show randomly changing values for unconnected RAM instead of mirroring banks 0 and 1.
+There should be one difference: machine monitor commands `M 24000 24080` or `M 34000 34080` should show randomly changing values from unconnected RAM banks 2 and 3 instead of mirroring data from banks 0 and 1.

 #### Step 3

 Finally signals from J3 should be connected to `/CAS` pins of new DRAM chips piggy-backed on existing U38-U41 chips.
-In my case, I already had prepared a board with SRAM replacement for C128DCR system RAM.
+In my case, I already had another board with SRAM replacement for C128DCR system RAM.

 <img src="media/c128dcr/5.banks-23-installed.jpg" alt="J3 connected" width=1200>